 Description

-This article explains how fixed port can be set on firewall policy, and some of the reasons this change is needed.
+This article describes how fixed port can be set on a firewall policy and some of the reasons this change is needed.

 Scope